TibHome/sms-sender-api/README.md

 **SMS Sender API** is a web server built with Python that allows sending SMS messages.
 The server runs inside a Docker container based on `python:3.9.21-alpine3.21`.

+## How It Works

+- The script takes a string containing one or multiple phone numbers.
+- If multiple numbers are provided (separated by `;`), the script splits them into a list.
+- It then iterates through each number and sends an individual SMS request.

 ## Requirements

 The application depends on the following Python packages: